Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Simulation Studies

 \subsection{Experiments with data-driven bandwidth}

 In the next set of experiments, we study the empirical performance of the data-driven bandwidth selection approach.
 We firstly study the type I error and power of our SDS method for testing $H_0: \beta^*_1 = 0$ versus $H_1: \beta^*_1 \neq 0$ with data-driven bandwidth.
 We consider the same data generating processes as in Section \ref{simulation_fixed} with $n = 800, d = 100, s = 3,10$ and $\rho = 0.2,0.5,0.7$.
 We seek for the minimizer of the estimated MSE over $\delta \in [0.1,1.2]$ and each experiment is repeated 250 times.
-After $\wh\delta$ is obtained, we plug-in it into the test statistic and estimate the bias and variance as discussed in Appendix \ref{section_practical}.
+After $\wh\delta$ is obtained, we plug-in it into the test statistic and estimate the bias and variance as discussed in Section S5 in the Supplement.
 With the same implementations, we also evaluate the empirical power of the test by varying $\beta^*_1$ in the same grid as in Section \ref{simulation_fixed}.

 Table \ref{table_adaptive_type1} shows the empirical Type I error rate over 250 repetitions when $\beta^*_1 = 0$, and Figure \ref{fig_adaptive} shows the empirical power for different $\beta^*_1 \neq 0$ in these scenarios.
 Similar to the case when the bandwidth $\delta$ is pre-specified, the empirical Type I errors are generally close to the nominal level 0.05, and the empirical power converges to 1 as $\beta^*_1$ becomes larger.
+We refer to Section S6 in the Supplement for further numerical results.

-In the Appendix \ref{appendix_band}, we show that the data-driven bandwidth is indeed close to the theoretically optimal bandwidth that minimizes the MSE.
-From the above results, we recommend using the data-driven bandwidth selection approach in practice.
+From all of these numerical results, we recommend using the data-driven bandwidth selection approach in practice.